 I kinda love it when celebrities that I already like turn out to be really into their food, I guess because it makes them more relatable to me – why else do we want to find out about what they do in their spare time?
 Little did I know that Alicia Silverstone of important film Clueless is now a website-wielding vegan, letting recipes and tips and stories fall for whoever wants to catch them.
 The recipe on her site The Kind Life which caught my eyes wasn’t actually from her, but a site member.
 However, Silverstone herself is evidently no slump in the kitchen.
 Her recipes are not only extremely legit and delicious looking, some also appear hastily flash-photographed in a kind of charming, regular-people way.

 I’d been looking for a decent cut-out cookie recipe since I got some seriously awesome tiny cutters from my godfamily for Christmas, including a tiny star, a tiny ace of spades, and a tiny teardrop.
-Tim and I actually got my little brother some excellent cookie cutters for that same Christmas – now he can make ninjabread men.
-We also got him Street Chant’s album Means.
+I actually got my little brother some excellent cookie cutters for that same Christmas – now he can make ninjabread men.
+I also got him Street Chant’s album Means.
 I’m a good sis.
 So Julian, if you’re reading this…then keep reading.

 The recipe I found was from Madeline Tuthill and because it’s vegan, as per Silverstone’s ethos, you don’t have to stress about the fact that butter is now upwards of $5 a block (whyyyyyy) or anything like that.
 All the ingredients are of the comfortingly within-reach variety – some oil, some flour, some syrup – and all you have to do is mix and roll. (“Rolling with the homies“…oh Brittany Murphy.
 So amazing in Clueless.)
 The dough is pliant and stands up to many a re-roll, lifting easily from its cut-out indentations to leave behind your shapes.
 However, I had to add more flour because it was initially too soft to cut properly – this could be due to anything, ingredients, height above sea level, the weather – so if you’re making these, pay attention to your dough and see if you need to add more flour or if it’s all good as is.
 And though it asks for wholemeal flour, you could just use all plain.
 I did, with some quinoa flakes added because they were sitting round, looking awkwardly unused.